c-astle35/data_reference/README.md

 		aList = [x for x in range(1,10,2)]

 ----------------------------------------
-Meeting Schedule and Discussion Topics:
+Meeting Schedule, Discussion Topics, Preparation Material and Additional Reads(if any):

 ----------------------------------------
 NOTES and COMMENTS:

+#c

-#c Once again, please be willing to share any new material if your willing
+Once again, please be willing to share any new material if your open, announcing edits by email could also help people know about updates, new stuff, prepar

+#c

+#c

-#c NOTE: #c - we can use this to denote commments
+NOTE: #c - we can use this to denote commments

+#c

+#c

+HELP WANTED: If someone would be willing to help, organization of datasets, programming techniques, idea types, libraries, etc. by topic could most certainly help in keeping this list going and somewhat clean.

+#c